iamsoliha/UnfoldingMAps/README.md

 # UnfoldingMAps
-Using online Google Map provider to display earthquakes all over the world.
+Using online Google Map provider to display earthquakes, Lifespan ratio and airport routes all over the world with event handling.